 Why Do We Use Reverse Engineering?

-The process through which the design of the product is extracted, and the same design is used to reproduce the new product is called reverse engineering.
-Reverse engineering can extract the design of the product from scratch or design of the components of the product are extracted.
+The process through which the design of the product is extracted and the same design is used to reproduce the new product is called reverse engineering.
+Reverse engineering can extract the product’s design from scratch, or the design of the components of the product is extracted.
 Reverse engineering can be applied to computer technology, products that are manufactured, biological products, chemical products, etc. and many more products to determine the design of the product, understand how the components are coupled to form the products and working of the product.
 With enough time and resources, anything can be reverse-engineered.
-There are countless reasons for reverse engineering like it is employed when the manufacturer forgets how the product was created in the first place.
+There are countless reasons for reverse engineering, like it is employed when the manufacturer forgets how the product was created in the first place.
 It can also be used to reproduce the product at a cheaper rate than the original.

 Reverse Engineering is Done Mainly for the Following Reasons: